mikn/etcman/README.md

 ### Common Ground (Because Great Minds Think Alike)

 - Both track changes in /etc (the heart of your system's soul)
-- Both leverage the power of Git (because Git is awesome)
+- Both leverage the power of Git (because, let's be fair, git won)
 - Both can integrate with package managers (teamwork makes the dream work)

 ### Where etckeeper Shines